chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

 While make sure you have the overall picture still in mind, but as your putting pieces together you realize there is more to the picture and your missing pieces and the picture constantly changing and may be different then you thought so as all of this is happening your basically you trying to bring order to chaos can almost be considered natural order.

-I feel like software development is like doing puzzle where you have completed some sections and when step back it turns there id many more parts to complete its kind of like your looking at a picture and looks like 1080p but it turns out you were looking to close and in actuality it is 480p and there are more pieces to put together to get the full 4k image.

-Software development is a bit like tackling a puzzle.
-You conquer some sections, but when you step back, surprise—it's a maze with many more parts waiting to be completed.
-It's like peeping at a picture that seemed 1080p up close, only to realize it's more of a 480p situation.
-There's this ongoing quest to put together more pieces and reveal the full 4K image.
-It's a journey of discovery, piece by piece.

-maze pathways

- I view software development as high-level problem solving and consider it similar to martial arts because both are disciplines that require discipline.
-You have to be almost all those things and willing to learn more.
-And I believe I carry these attributes because I always try to be better by lapping my past self in a race full of obstacles and problems to be solved.